 - Clicks – sort the keywords based on the clicks they received in search results

 - CTR – sort the keywords based on their click-through rate

 - Position – sort the keywords based on their search position

 By default, Rank Math sorts your keywords and lists them based on their position, with the top-ranking keywords first and the ones your website doesn’t rank for towards the end.

-But you can always change the sort criteria simply by clicking on the column label and when the criteria are set, it is indicated by a blue arrow.
-When the keywords are sorted in descending order, you could notice a downward arrow.
+But you can always change the sort criteria simply by clicking on the column label, and when you set the criteria, it is indicated by a blue arrow.
+When the keywords are sorted in descending order, you can notice a downward arrow.